 In the Senior School (Years 10, 11 and 12) from 2018

-Senior School students to bring their own laptop from the commencement of 2018.
-This means that there will not be loan devices available in the Pam Ronan Centre.
-There will be a small number of devices available for day loan in the Library/resource hub to accommodate temporary student ICT needs and issues.
+Senior School students will bring their own laptop from the commencement of 2018.
+There will be a limited number of devices available for day loan in the Library/resource hub and Pam Ronan Centre admin area to accommodate temporary student ICT needs and issues.
 This small pool of loan devices will not be available for long-term use.

 In 2019, students in Years 8 and 9 are required to commence the year with their own laptop.
-This means that there will not be loan devices available.
-There will be a small number of devices available for day loan in the Library/resource hub to accommodate temporary student ICT needs and issues.
+There will be a limited number of devices available for day loan in the Library/resource hub to accommodate temporary student ICT needs and issues.
 This small pool of loan devices will not be available for long-term use.

 We urge families for whom this approach will cause significant hardship to contact Mr Neal Turley, Business Manager, to discuss your individual circumstance and how the College can support your family in this approach.

 Year 6 and 7 Students

 With an expansion of the program during 2018, Year 6 and 7 teachers may also ask students in their classes if they wish to participate.